Strom Thurmond: 1950 U.S. Senate campaign in South Carolina

-United States Senator
+U.S. Senate (1954–1956, 1956–2003)

 1950s

 The incumbent U.S. senator from South Carolina, Burnet R. Maybank, was unopposed for re-election in 1954, but he died two months before election day.
 The state Democratic Party selected Edgar A. Brown to replace Maybank without conducting a primary election.

 Thurmond organized a write-in campaign for the vacant Senate seat.
 He pledged that if he won, he would resign in 1956 to force a primary election.
 Easily winning the 1954 election, he was the first person to be elected to the U.S. Senate as a write-in candidate.
 (Note: It has only been repeated once, in 2010, by Lisa Murkowski.)
 In January 1955, Thurmond expressed his view that federal encroachment on states' rights was among the biggest threats to American life and violated the Constitution.
 In July, Thurmond supported the Republican Eisenhower Administration's bill for an expanded military reserve law over the alternate plan proposed by fellow Democratic Senator Richard Russell.

 Thurmond co-wrote the first version of the Southern Manifesto, stating disagreement with the 1954 U.S. Supreme Court ruling in Brown v.
 Board of Education that declared that segregated public schools were unconstitutional and ordered them integrated.
 In early 1956, Thurmond resigned from the Senate, keeping the promise he had made two years earlier.
 He won the primary as well as the general election unopposed.
 Thereafter, he returned to the Senate in November 1956.